 Do not forget to deploy the API after making the changes.

-Now, when calling the API, the person needs to give the API key in x-API-key header and the usage can be tracked and limited.
+When calling the API, the person needs to give the API key in the x-API-key header, and the usage can be tracked and limited.

-Thus, Usage Plans helps the business to track the API call by the customer which can be part of different plans.
-Also, the end customer can be billed based on the usage of the API’s.
-You can also control the access to the API and its resources and allow special grants to users as needed
+Thus, Usage Plans help the business track the customer’s API call, which can be part of different plans.
+Also, the end customer can be billed based on the usage of the APIs.
+You can also control access to the API and its resources and allow special grants to users as needed.